Call Us: (630) 496-5368

 Dysthymia and Minor Depression

 People who can function well enough day-to-day but have low energy, low self-esteem, and don't enjoy much about their life for more than 2 years may be diagnosed with Dysthymia.
-Those who have a similar experience for shorter periods may be treated for Minor Depression.
+Those with a similar experience for shorter periods may be treated for Minor Depression.

 Seasonal Affective Disorder